zacharygarwood/movt4/README.md

-Find Letterboxd members who share your Top 4 favorite films, then see what they loved. movt4 searches for people whose favorites overlap yours by 2, 3 or all 4 films, reads their ratings, and charts the films they rated most, live in your terminal.
+Find Letterboxd members who share your Top 4 favorite films, then see what they loved. movt4 searches for people whose favorites overlap yours by 2, 3 or all 4 films, reads their ratings, and charts the films they rated most.

 ![movt4 charting the films rated five stars by people who share a Top 4](docs/demo.gif)

 ## Requirements

 - Go 1.26+
 - Chromium or Google Chrome.
-Letterboxd puts member search and rating pages behind a Cloudflare challenge, so movt4 fetches those through a headless browser.
-Everything else uses plain HTTP.

 ## Install